alireza1691/Prebit_Audit/audit/TradingAudit.md

 Readablility

-## Proof of Concept

-### Working Test Case

-## Recommended Mitigation

-## Tools Used

 ## <a id='L-02'></a>L-02.
 Potentioally unnecessary event

 ## Summary

-Based on the contract, it seems that the event "NewTreasuryFee" doesn't need to be stored or displayed anywhere.
+Based on the contract, it seems that the event `NewTreasuryFee` doesn't need to be stored or displayed anywhere.
 If it doesn't serve a specific purpose or functionality, consider removing it or retrieving its value directly from the contract rather than emitting events.

 ## Impact